-The big draw at the Royal Academy’s new show is the iconic painting “American Gothic” by Grant Wood.
-It’s one of the most recognizable images in American art: a stern-looking father and daughter pair – actually posed by Wood’s sister Nan and his dentist, Dr. Byron McKeeby – stand in front of their Carpenter Gothic house.
-Completed in 1930, the painting was acquired soon after by the Art Institute of Chicago, which has generously loaned it for this travelling exhibition, coming to London from the Musée de l’Orangerie in Paris.
+The big draw at the Royal Academy’s new show is a truly iconic work of art: “American Gothic” by Grant Wood.
+It’s one of the most recognizable images in American painting: a stern-looking couple – actually posed by Wood’s sister Nan and his dentist, Dr. Byron McKeeby – stand in front of their Carpenter Gothic house.
+Completed in 1930, the painting was acquired soon after by the Art Institute of Chicago, which has generously loaned it to this travelling exhibition, coming to London after a stop at the Musée de l’Orangerie in Paris.

 This exhibition charts the course of American painting during the unsettled period after the financial crash of 1929.
-Many works of art – indeed, many of the artists – in the show will be new to British art fans.
-Of course, we all know Edward Hopper, who’s represented by two works, “New York Movie” and a painting that for some reason always makes me shudder, “Gas”.
-There’s Georgia O’Keefe, too, the subject of a big show at Tate Modern only last year.
-Other artists, though, including such fine talents as Thomas Hart Benton, Alice Neel and my personal favourite here, the creepy Magic Realist painter Ivan Albright, will be much less familiar.
+Many works of art – indeed, many of the artists – in the show will be new to gallery-goers in this country.
+We’ve all heard of Edward Hopper, of course, who’s represented by two works, “New York Movie” and a painting that for some reason always makes me shudder – “Gas”.
+Georgia O’Keefe, the subject of a show at Tate Modern only last year, is another big name.
+Other artists, though, including such fine talents as Thomas Hart Benton, Alice Neel and my personal favourite here, the creepy Magic Realist painter Ivan Albright, will be far less familiar.

 What becomes apparent is the sheer diversity of American art in this period.
 Inevitably, a lot of space is devoted to “American Scene” or Regionalist painting by Wood, Benton and lesser lights such as John Steuart Curry.
-Other artists like Stuart Davis and Reginald Marsh, meanwhile, chronicled the urban experience, while Charles Demuth immortalised the industrial landscape in his Precisionist “River Rouge Plant”.
+Artists like Stuart Davis and Reginald Marsh, meanwhile, chronicled the urban experience, while Charles Demuth immortalised the industrial landscape in his Precisionist “River Rouge Plant”.
 Peter Blume’s “Eternal City” attempts, not entirely successfully, to re-work European Surrealism in an American idiom, while “The Fleet’s In!” by Paul Cadmus is pure camp.
 There’s much that’s overtly political, such as Joe Jones’ “American Justice”, which depicts the grim aftermath of a lynching.
-Social Realism takes centre stage, but there’s also a fair amount of abstraction and even, as in Charles Green Shaw’s pack of Wrigley’s Spearmint hovering above the Manhattan skyline, stuff that seems to anticipate Pop.
+Although social realism takes centre stage there’s a fair amount of abstraction and even, as in Charles Green Shaw’s pack of Wrigley’s Spearmint hovering above the Manhattan skyline, works that anticipate Pop.